10 min read

 “Many organizations will want a system with secure and reliable ways to maintain multiple data centers that can be quickly synchronized.”

 This prediction was certainly on target.
 People are looking for better ways to securely share data, including among different data centers.
 Examples of businesses from telecommunications, utilities, the financial sector, IoT, and ad tech all are showing a strong interest in handling reliable and affordable data communication between multiple data centers, not only for insurance as part of disaster recovery, but also as a fundamental aspect of their business architecture.
-There’s a crossover with the first prediction about streaming data as well—people are surprised and pleased to learn that the message stream transport technology known as MapR Streams, which is integrated into the MapR Converged Data Platform, is unusual in its ability to carry out geo-distributed replication of streaming data across data centers.
+There’s a crossover with the first prediction about streaming data as well—people are surprised and pleased to learn that the message stream transport technology known as MapR Event Store (Formerly MapR Streams), which is integrated into the MapR Data Platform, is unusual in its ability to carry out geo-distributed replication of streaming data across data centers.
 This ability is in addition to MapR basic features for low-cost synchronized mirroring and direct table replication across clusters and across data centers.

 “Use of big data in the health care industry is poised for rapid expansion.”